shohinsan/sjsu_cmpe_131/alpha/Specification.md

 ### Summary
 - Rendering markdown notes on the flash cards.
 ### Actors
-- User
+- {User}
 - Flashcard

 ### Preconditions
-- User must be logged in.
+- {User} must be logged in.
-- The flash cards must exist on the account.
+- Flashcards must exist on the account.
-- At least some notes on the flash card.
+- At least there should be some notes on the Flashcard.

 ### Triggers
-- The user used specific key to activate the “render markdown notes” option.
+- {User} used specific key to activate the “render markdown notes” option.
 ### Primary Sequence
-- User chooses notes on the flash card
+- {User} chooses notes on the flash card
-- User uses specific key
+- {User} uses specific key
 - System renders the notes

 ### Primary Postconditions